-GB Flood Victims Plead for Water, Power and Rescue Aid
+GB Flood Victims Plead for Rescue Aid

 Entire Communities Cut Off and Homeless